davisliang/adversarial/README.md

 ![](readme_images/adv_balloon.png)
 ![](readme_images/adv_orca.png)

+# Accuracy of Control Model on Gradient Adversarial Images
+Accuracy: 57.55%

-### Build a Modified Inception Network which does PCA Pre-Processing
+### Build a Modified Inception Network Which Does PCA Pre-Processing

 PCA (Principal Component Analysis) is used to reduce the dimensionality of a matrix.
 Adversarial images rely on adding specificallt targeted noise to an image.
 By pre-processing the inputs to a network using PCA we hope to remove the adversarial noise from our input images.
 This is one of our proposed methods for increasing the robustness of a network.
 Below our some examples of original images along with the PCA version of those images.